seedvault-app/seedvault/app/development/DEVELOPMENT.md

 ./app/development/scripts/install_app.sh
 ```

-There's also an Andriod Studio [runtime configuration](https://developer.android.com/studio/run/rundebugconfig) `app-emulator` which will build, install, and automatically launch the `com.stevesoltys.seedvault.settings.SettingsActivity` as if you clicked `Backup` in settings.
+There's also an Android Studio [runtime configuration](https://developer.android.com/studio/run/rundebugconfig) `app-emulator` which will build, install, and automatically launch the `com.stevesoltys.seedvault.settings.SettingsActivity` as if you clicked `Backup` in settings.

 ### Notes